nikhilshinde0909/LncRAnalyzer-Docker/README.md

 docker build -t nikhilshinde0909/lncranalyzer .
 ```

-4. Run the following commands and check LncRAnalyzer and tool.groovy has been created and configured with the proper paths
+4. Run the following commands and check LncRAnalyzer and tools.groovy has been created and configured with the proper paths
 ```
 docker run --rm -it nikhilshinde0909/lncranalyzer bash cd LncRAnalyzer/